 - 13. Plaintiff Dr. Lee Birchansky is a board-certified ophthalmologist licensed to practice in the State of Iowa. - 14.
 Dr. Birchansky is a United States citizen, domiciled in Linn County, Iowa. - 15.
-Dr. Birchansky is the organizing member and Chief Executive Officer of Plaintiff Fox Eye Surgery. - 16.
-Plaintiff Fox Eye Surgery is an Iowa limited liability company.
-Its registered office is located at 1138 H Avenue NE, Cedar Rapids, Iowa 52402. - 17.
+Dr. Birchansky is the organizing member and Chief Executive Officer of Plaintiff Fox Eye Surgery, LLC. - 16.
 Dr. Birchansky intends to perform cataract and other outpatient eye surgeries in a fully equipped, custom-built surgery center adjacent to his medical office at 1138 H Avenue NE in Cedar Rapids, Iowa.
-But Iowa's certificate-of-need requirement has stymied his efforts to do so. - 18.
-Dr. Birchansky would also like to open a new outpatient surgery center in the Quad Cities area.
-Another physician has already contacted Dr. Birchansky about opening a new outpatient surgery center.
-But to do so, Dr. Birchansky would need to apply for and obtain a certificate of need, a process which has previously cost him hundreds of thousands of dollars and twenty years to navigate. - 19.
-Plaintiff Korver Ear Nose and Throat (Korver ENT) is an Iowa limited liability company.
-Its registered office is located at 907 Lincoln Circle SE, Orange City, Iowa 51041. - 20.
-Korver ENT owns a recently constructed medical facility at 907 Lincoln Circle

-SE, in Orange City, Iowa.

-21. Korver ENT would like to convert the lower level of this facility into an outpatient surgery center to perform tonsillectomies and other ENT surgeries.
-But it cannot do so without applying for and obtaining a certificate of need.
+But Iowa's certificate-of-need requirement has stymied his efforts to do so. - 17.
+Plaintiff Fox Eye Surgery, LLC, is an Iowa limited-liability company.
+Its registered office is located at 1138 H Avenue NE, Cedar Rapids, Iowa, 52402. - 18.
+Fox Eye Surgery, LLC, owns the custom-built outpatient surgery center adjacent to Dr. Birchansky's medical office but cannot operate the center without a certificate of need.

+- 19. Plaintiff Korver Ear Nose and Throat, LLC, (Korver ENT) is an Iowa limited-liability company.
+Its registered office is located at 907 Lincoln Circle SE, Orange City, Iowa, 51041. - 20.
+Korver ENT owns a recently constructed medical facility at 907 Lincoln Circle SE, Orange City, Iowa. - 21.
+Korver ENT would like to convert the lower level of this facility into an outpatient surgery center to perform tonsillectomies and other ENT surgeries.
+But it cannot do so without obtaining a certificate of need.

-B. The Patient Plaintiffs
+B. The Plaintiff-Patient

-- 22. Patient plaintiff Michael Jensen has been a patient of Dr. Birchansky since 2001. - 23.
-Plaintiff Jensen wants to receive future cataract or other outpatient eye surgeries from Dr. Birchansky at Fox Eye Surgery's center because it is a safe, cost-effective, convenient, and familiar environment.
-But Iowa's certificate-of-need requirement has prevented him from doing so because Dr. Birchansky cannot open an outpatient cataract surgery center before obtaining a certificate of need. - 24.
-Patient plaintiff Michael Driesen has been a patient of Korver ENT since 2014. - 25.
-Plaintiff Driesen wants to receive future ENT surgeries from Korver ENT at its proposed surgery center because it is a safe, cost-effective, convenient, and familiar environment.
-He also wants his children to receive future ENT surgeries from Korver ENT at its proposed facility for the same reasons.
-But Iowa's certificate-of-need requirement prevents him and his children from doing so because Korver ENT cannot open its proposed surgery center before obtaining a certificate of need.
+- 22. Plaintiff-patient Michael Jensen has been a patient of Dr. Birchansky since 2001. - 23.
+Jensen wants to receive future cataract or other outpatient eye surgeries from Dr. Birchansky at Fox Eye Surgery's center because it is a safe, cost-effective, convenient, and familiar environment.
+But Iowa's certificate-of-need requirement prevents him from doing so.